c-goes/hcloud-templates/README.md

 - Packer for creating a snapshot in hcloud that can be used to create servers from
 - Ansible as Packer provisioner for preparing the image in rescue system that can be reused for hcloud servers
 - Terraform for creating a hcloud server from the snapshot (via label)
-- cloud-init for installing ufw and zfsutils-linux, and importing the pool
 - Ansible connecting directly to the server to run playbook